Today, we're closed. See all hours.

-During the fall, Heart Lake Conservation Area plays host to a number of cross country races.
+During the fall, Heart Lake Conservation Park plays host to a number of cross country races.
 The large shade trees offer runners the perfect conditions for training and competition.
 Our friendly staff has plenty of experience hosting cross country runs and will help make your next race a success.

 During the summer months, Heart Lake Conservation Area plays host to numerous day camps and day cares.
 We offer an ideal location with many shaded areas, picnic shelters for lunch and snack times, open fields for sports and plenty of washrooms.
 Special permit pricing applies.